Panama Canal and Costa Rica Cruise

 - Haydn Seek

-UNIQUE TO OUR CRUISE!
-Take an exclusive behind-the-scenes full-day excursion to the amazing Smithsonian Tropical Research Institute (STRI).
+- Take an exclusive behind-the-scenes full-day excursion to the amazing Smithsonian Tropical Research Institute (STRI).
 Here, you'll meet with scholars and researchers and learn about the important environmental and ecological studies hosted by the Smithsonian.
-Watch an engaging video about STRI here!
+Click here to watch an engaging video about STRI!

 Day 1 — U.S., San José, Costa Rica